Sandreu/react-mf-modal/README.md

 ## Markup

 You can use your own backdrops or use it to handle side navs, or use it with the popular css framework themes.

-## Unit Tests

-I plan to unit test it but I couldn't find the time yet.